Robert Ryman: Collections

 The Hallen für Neue Kunst, a former contemporary art museum in Schaffhausen, Switzerland (closed in 2014) had the largest public collection of Ryman's work, permanently exhibiting 29 pieces created from 1959 to 2007.
 In 2008 Ryman undertook a major reinstallation of his galleries at Hallen für Neue Kunst.
 Returning to the museum in 2008 — for the first time in 12 years — to revisit the permanent exhibition of his work that was first installed in 1983, he decided to transform the galleries into a “Gesamtkunstwerk” — a synthesis, or total experience, composed of 32 paintings from 50 years of work.

-In 2017, Ryman donated 21 painting to the Dia Art Foundation’s permanent collection, making it the only site with an extensive permanent grouping, featuring works made as early as the late 1950s and continuing up to 2003.
+In 2017, Ryman donated 21 paintings to the Dia Art Foundation’s permanent collection, making it the only site with an extensive permanent grouping, featuring works made as early as the late 1950s and continuing up to 2003.
 Other major museums collecting his works include the Museum of Modern Art, New York; the Tate, London; the Art Institute of Chicago and the Stedelijk Museum in Amsterdam.

 Recognition and reception

 A recipient of numerous honors, Ryman was awarded a John Simon Guggenheim Foundation Scholarship (1973), the Skowhegan Medal from the Skowhegan School of Painting and Sculpture (1985).
 He was a member of the American Academy of Arts and Letters after 1994, and assumed the role of the organization’s Vice President in 2003.

 In 2005, Ryman was awarded the Praemium Imperiale.

 2009 saw the publication of Robert Ryman: Critical Texts Since 1967, edited by Vittorio Colaizzi and Karsten Schubert and published by Ridinghouse.
 The book charts the gradual evolution of the reception of and reaction to Ryman’s art.
 A comprehensive selection of over 60 essays and exhibition reviews has been collated into one volume, including texts by some of the most influential art historians and critics of their time; Yve-Alain Bois, Donald B. Kuspit, Lucy R. Lippard, Robert Storr and others.

 Ryman's painting Bridge (1980) sold for $20.6 million at a Christie's auction in 2015.

-In 2024, Ryman had a retrosepective called Robert Ryman: The Act of Looking at the Musée de l’Orangerie in Paris.
+In 2024, Ryman had a retrospective called Robert Ryman: The Act of Looking at the Musée de l’Orangerie in Paris.

 Robert Ryman's estate is represented by David Zwirner and Xavier Hufkens.